-BPO stands for “business processing outsourcing,” which is when a company contracts an outside provider for services or business processes.
+BPO stands for “business processing outsourcing,” which is when a company contracts an outside provider for services or back office processes.
 These companies offer the same services that a company may be hiring employees in-house (or possibly contracting freelancers) to do, but the BPO can usually do it for less.

 Very often U.S. companies contract a BPO firm to outsource jobs to another part of the world where labor is cheaper, like India or the Philippines.
 This is often called offshoring.
 These global BPO jobs are not usually home-based; however there are still many companies that do hire for worldwide WAH jobs.

-However, BPOs also may hire workers in the United States, when the client company prefers to have U.S.-based workers but doesn’t want to hire and employ them itself.
+However, BPOs also may hire workers in the United States or Canada, when the client company prefers to have North American workers but doesn’t want to hire and employ them itself.
 These BPO jobs are often--but not always--home-based positions because a work-at-home workforce can be much cheaper for the BPO firm to maintain.
 These jobs may be for independent contractors or employees.
 This is called homeshoring.

 The types of services BPOs offer vary widely.
 These firms might employ call center agents, data entry operators, transcriptionists, translators or accountants.